Why Social Security?

 Change of Status or Work Authorization

-You can now request your Social Security card (and replacement card) while applying for your green card (from within the United States) or while applying for work authorization.
+You can now request your Social Security card (and replacement card) while applying for your green card or while applying for work authorization.
 When filling out Form I-485 or Form I-765, all you need to do is check “yes” when asked whether you would like to receive a Social Security card.
 You must also give your consent to have your information sent to the SSA.
 Once U.S. Citizenship and Immigration Services (USCIS) approves your application, the SSA will send your card in the mail.

 Applying From Abroad